Bespoke tailoring T&Cs

 - Your order number.
 I will assign an order number to your order and tell you what it is when I accept your order.
 It will help me if you can tell me the order number whenever you contact me about your order.

 - I only sell to the UK.
 My website is solely for the promotion of my products in the UK.
 Unfortunately, I do not accept orders from addresses outside the UK.
+I also have a business in India, but that business is separate to this website.

 - MY products

 - Products may vary slightly from their pictures.
 The images of the products on my website are for illustrative purposes only.
-Although I have made every effort to display the colours accurately, I cannot guarantee that a device's display of the colours accurately reflects the colour of the products.
+Although I have made every effort to display the colours accurately, I cannot guarantee that a PC or device’s display of the colours accurately reflects the colour of the products.
 Your product may vary slightly from those images.
 Although I have made every effort to be as accurate as possible, because my products are handmade, all sizes, weights, capacities, dimensions and measurements indicated on my website have a slight tolerance.

 - Product packaging may vary.
 The packaging of the product may vary from that shown in images on my website.